-If you want to include this paneling feature into a kitchen or bathroom, use genuine wood since it will withstand splatters.
+If you want to include this paneling feature in a kitchen or bathroom, use genuine wood since it will withstand splatters.

-Another wainscotting option for bathrooms and other spaces prone to dampness is ceramic tile wainscoting, which is attractive because of its nonporous nature and ease of cleaning.
+Another wainscotting option for bathrooms and other spaces prone to dampness is ceramic tile wainscoting, which is attractive because of its nonporous nature and it’s easy to clean.